Pitot Tubes

 where

-The pitot tube is a simple and convenient instrument to measure the difference between static, dynamic and total pressure (or head).
+The pitot tube is a simple and convenient instrument to measure the difference between static, total and dynamic pressure (or head).

-The head - h - (or pressure difference - dp) can be measured and calculated with u-tube manometers, electronic pressure transmitters or similar instrumentation.
+The head - Δh - (or pressure difference - Δp) can be measured and calculated with the help of u-tube manometers, electronic pressure transmitters or similar instrumentation.

 Air Flow - Velocity and Dynamic Head Chart